medoidai/skrobot/README.md

 **NOTE 1** : Currently, skrobot can be used only for binary classification problems.
 Multiclass, regression and multitarget extensions are project priorities (please check below).

-**NOTE 2** : A proper module documentation in on the making after the first public release and testing!
+**NOTE 2** : A proper module documentation is on the making after the first public release and testing!

 #### Functionality for the module users